deric/puppet-aerospike/README.md

 This module installs the [Aerospike](http://www.aerospike.com) NoSQL database engine and configures it.
 It can optionally install the Aerospike Management Console (aka. amc) and manage the corresponding service.

-It has been tested and used in production with:

- * Puppet 5.5 on Ubuntu 18.04 (bionic) with aerospike 4.4.0.4 community
-   and enterprise versions with and without the installation of the amc 4.0.19.
-   The master branch of puppet-archive was used including the PR 117 and 121.

-The spec tests pass against puppet >= 3.5 including the strict variables and future parser.

 ## Module Description

 What is this module capable of doing?